The Class Information can be found below. We are still waiting to hear from a few other instructors. Keep checking back for more information.

 Tools needed are knife and small gouges and bring paint brushes to paint .

 Maura Macaluso - Maura will be teaching for 2 days.
 She is planning a relief carving class.
-Stay tuned for more updates.
+The relief carvings are based on leathercraft designs we will discuss copyright laws and carving.
+From beginners to advanced.
+Carving stories are bound to be told also.

 Don Swartz - Will be teaching three days this year.
 Monday, Tuesday and Wednesday with a maximum of eight per session.
 By request I am going to teach a rooster class again this year, but have modified the project and am calling it my “Rooster Decoy” series.
 A second class will be a small pelican which is going to be the subject of an upcoming Woodcarving Illustrated article.
-The final class will be the cone-shapedTree Santa/Woodspirit that I taught last year.
+The Rooster will be taught on Monday and Wednesday and the Pelican will be on Tuesday.
 Tools required: roughing and detail knives, variety of palm tools to include: 1/2″ #5 or 7, I/4″ V. 1/8″ and 1/4″ veiner.
 Students are going to get several blanks with each of these classes, so they will have something to work on at home after the Roundup.

 Of course…..I will have some tools, books (heavily discounted) and wood along.
 Any special requests/orders for tools……please contact me by email by June 15.
 His email is firstname.lastname@example.org.